 Gulam Manji, M.D., Ph.D.

 Gulam received his Ph.D. in 2000 from the Department of Biochemistry at the University of Wisconsin-Madison.
 His thesis research focused on virus-induction and inhibition of apoptosis with an emphasis on studying the mechanism by which Inhibitor of Apoptosis Protein’s (IAPs) exert their function.
 He then performed a post-doctoral fellowship at Millennium Pharmaceuticals where he identified a gene family that contained the Pyrin domain, a novel death domain.
 Amongst these genes, Pypaf1/NLRP3 was the first reported to be involved in activation of IL-1b and was later shown to activate the inflammasome.
 Gulam later pursued proteomics studies on Alzheimer’s disease and biomarker identification for colorectal cancer at Elan Pharmaceutical’s and MDS Proteomics before pursuing his clinical training.
 He pursued his medical degree at Ross University and Internal Medicine Residency training at Albany Medical Center.
-He is currently a second year Clinical Fellow within the Department of Hematology and Oncology at New York Presbyterian Hospital/Columbia University and is interested in translational studies to target GI malignancies, in particular pancreas cancer.
+He is currently an Assistant Professor in the Department of Hematology and Oncology and the Director of Pancreas Oncology at New York Presbyterian Hospital/Columbia University, and is interested in translational studies to target GI malignancies, in particular pancreas cancer.